Lidya1234/calculator/README.md

 # Calculator

-This project is a simple calculator project developed using react .With buttons and resultbox added to
+This is a simple math scalculator developed with HTML5,CSS3,Bootstrap4 and React.
 <img src="Capture.PNG">
 ## Built With